CSS Commerce GDPR

-To comply with GDPR, Coreshop Solutions carried out a LEGITIMATE INTERESTS ASSESSMENT which is documented below:
+To comply with GDPR, CSS Commerce carried out a LEGITIMATE INTERESTS ASSESSMENT which is documented below:

 The processing is necessary in order to supply Global Database’s clients with data for business-to-business marketing purposes; a lawful business objective specifically identified by the Privacy and Electronic Communications Regulations 2003 (PECR).
 Recital 47 of the GDPR identifies direct marketing as a legitimate use of personal information.